Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are a myriad of things to check during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are many things to be able to examine during a house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
 A few examples are:

-The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
-For expert advice, call today to schedule your rental property home assessment.
+The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property house assessment.

 home assessments for rental properties